-A. Law Review

-- 1. Goals.
+- A. Law Review - 1.
+Goals.
 The Law Review program promotes two important goals of the law school.
 First, it increases the opportunities for scholarly research and writing.
 In this regard, it serves as an important extension of Lawyering Skills.
 Second, it provides a forum for scholarship that promotes the mission and perspective of the law school in the larger legal community. - 2.
 Student Selection.
 The minimum GPA necessary to participate in the Law Review is 3.0.
 The Law Review may annually request the faculty to modify the minimum GPA, but in no event shall the minimum GPA be below 2.60.
 Student selection for participation in the Law Review will be in accordance with the relevant provisions in the Liberty University Law Review Constitution. - 3.
 Academic Credit.
-Members of the Law Review will be awarded one academic credit per semester on a pass/no pass basis, and members of the Editorial Board will be awarded two academic credits per semester on a pass/no pass basis. - 4.
-Faculty Advisor.
-The Dean shall appoint at least one faculty member to assist the Law Review as an advisor.
-The faculty advisor or advisors, after consultation with the editor-in-chief, will be responsible for awarding academic credit to members of the Law Review.
+Members of the Law Review will be awarded one academic credit per semester on a pass/no pass basis, and members of the Editorial Board will be awarded two academic credits per semester on a pass/no pass basis.